GWSA Board of Directors

 Adam Rutherford (City Representative) is the City of Guelph’s Program Manager of Programming and Community Development.
 For more than 20 years Adam has been working with, advocating for and developing programs in partnership community members of all ages.
 Adam’s work has focused on engagement, innovative program development and the needs of marginalized and underserved populations.
 Middle-aged skateboarder, lover of film and music, a big thinker that prefers intimate environments and always on the run.
 If his door’s open, come in and say hi!
 Adam is the City of Guelph’s representative on the GWSA Board of Directors.

-Brian Smith was elected in 2019 to a two-year term with the GWSA, currently serving as GWSA Vice-President, and chair of the Governance Committee, and Human Resources Management Committee, and is an active member of the GWSA web team.
+Brian Smith was elected in 2019 to a two-year term with the GWSA, currently serving as GWSA Vice-President, chair of the Governance Committee, and Human Resources Management Committee, and is an active member of the GWSA web team.
 He brings diverse experience from a career in education.
 As principal at several schools, Brian served on many committees, was a founding member of the local Ontario Principals’ Council, and achieved a Master of Education, and Supervisory Officer qualifications from the Ministry of Education.
 Brian is also active on the Board of Directors for Shelldale Family Gateway, which supports a diverse community including many of Guelph’s most vulnerable children, youth, and adults.

 Roger Stevens is a volunteer for the CSS Outreach program, along with his wife Kathy.
 He is also a member of the Canoe Club.
 Roger was elected the Board in May 2019 and is serving on the GWSA Board as Treasurer, and as Chair of the Finance Committee.

 Tonie (Sacchetti) MacInnis (Secretary for GWSA Board of Directors) is the current Recreation Program Coordinator for Seniors Services with the City of Guelph.
 She has worked in various roles within the Corporation of the City of Guelph over the past seven years, but recently, all of her attention has been put into developing new and exciting recreational programs for the senior community.
 Tonie looks forward to working alongside all GWSA members to support their initiatives and goals.